Syringa, Idaho: History

-Geography and Political Boundaries
+Geography

-It is at Latitude 46.1507362 N and Longitude 115.7270822 W. The elevation is 1411 to 1430 feet.

-The Northwest Passage Scenic Byway U.S. Route 12, one of three main east-to-west routes across Idaho, is the main access to Syringa.
-The town is within the Middle Fork Wild and Scenic River Corridor managed by the United States Forest Service.
-The Nez Perce-Clearwater National Forest surrounds Syringa.
+The Northwest Passage Scenic Byway (U.S. Route 12), one of three main east-to-west routes across Idaho, is the main access to Syringa.
+The town is within the Middle Fork Wild and Scenic River Corridor managed by the U.S. Forest Service.
+Clearwater National Forest and Nez Perce National Forest (administratively combined as Nez Perce-Clearwater National Forests) surround Syringa.
 The Selway Bitterroot Wilderness Area is to the east.
 Syringa is in Mountain View School District #244 and students are bussed to Kooskia, Idaho.
 Its area codes are 208 and 986.